-Accountability and the Peace Making Process (Autumn 2007)
+Accountability and the Peace Making Process (issue No.35, Autumn 2007)

 Included in this issue, among others, is an analysis of the political context on the eve of the Annapolis Meeting and the need for Palestinian and international civil societies to build an anti-apartheid movement, including the Boycott-Divestment-Sanction (BDS) campaign, in order to hold Israel to account for its continued violations of international law.
 A comparative analysis of the Bosnian and Palestinian peace agreements examines how peace agreements have addressed remedies for the crime of population transfer, while another article discusses the role of refugees in bringing about an 'agreed upon' solution to the refugee question.
 Based on the concept of a responsibility to protect, an overview is presented of the actions states and international organizations can undertake to end Israel's violations of human rights and humanitarian law.
 Finally, the emerging principle of universal jurisdiction and its applicability to the Palestinian case is examined.